servetgulnaroglu/vim-config/README.md

 # Vim Configuration Guide

 This guide will walk you through installing Vim and configuring it with the provided \`.vimrc\` file.
 Instructions are provided for both macOS and Windows operating systems.

+For a visual demonstration of all the shortcuts and functionalities, please refer to [this YouTube video](https://youtu.be/ptdMMuK1WPs).

 ## macOS Installation